Squeeze (The X-Files): Broadcast and reception

-Morgan was very pleased with Hutchison's performance, describing him as an "ace in the hole" and calling his work "outstanding".
+Morgan was very pleased with Hutchison's performance, describing him as an "ace in the hole" and calling his work "outstanding."
 He went on to write "Tooms", another first season episode in which the character returns.
 The Vince Gilligan-penned second season episode "Soft Light" would also make reference to the character.
-Hutchison wrote a prequel to "Squeeze" titled "Dark He Was and Golden-Eyed" and sent it to Carter, but the script was returned unread for legal reasons.
-"Squeeze" has been described as the first episode of The X-Files to branch out into horror, which came to be one of the defining genres of The X-Files.
-The plot of "Squeeze" was adapted as a novel for young adults in 1996 by Ellen Steiber.
-The episode also inspired "Folding Man", a first season episode of the television series Sanctuary.
+Hutchison wrote a prequel titled "Dark He Was and Golden-Eyed" and sent it to Carter, but the script was returned unread for legal reasons.

+"Squeeze" has been described as the first episode of The X-Files to branch out into horror, which came to be one of the defining genres of the series.
+The plot was adapted as a novel for young adults in 1996 by Ellen Steiber.
+The episode also inspired "Folding Man," a first season episode of the television series Sanctuary.